ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_5/DESCRIPTION.md

    public  String toString()                       // string representation }
 The immutable data type RectHV (part of algs4.jar) represents axis-aligned rectangles.
-Here is the subset of its API that you may use:
+Here is the subset of its API that you may use: public class RectHV {
+   public    RectHV(double xmin, double ymin,      // construct the rectangle [xmin, xmax] x [ymin, ymax]
+                    double xmax, double ymax)      // throw an IllegalArgumentException if (xmin > xmax) or (ymin > ymax) public  double xmin()                           // minimum x-coordinate of rectangle public  double ymin()                           // minimum y-coordinate of rectangle public  double xmax()                           // maximum x-coordinate of rectangle public  double ymax()                           // maximum y-coordinate of rectangle public boolean contains(Point2D p)              // does this rectangle contain the point p (either inside or on boundary)? public boolean intersects(RectHV that)          // does this rectangle intersect that rectangle (at one or more points)? public  double distanceTo(Point2D p)            // Euclidean distance from point p to closest point in rectangle public  double distanceSquaredTo(Point2D p)     // square of Euclidean distance from point p to closest point in rectangle public boolean equals(Object that)              // does this rectangle equal that object? public    void draw()                           // draw to standard draw public  String toString()                       // string representation }